rockettheme/docs/Docs/accounts_billing/membership.md

 Membership Benefits
 -----

 Our Club members receive a variety of products and services, in addition to our templates/themes/styles.
-Members receive 2-3 initial Entitlements, allowing them to install RocketTheme products on multiple individual sites.
+Members receive 1-3 initial Entitlements, allowing them to install RocketTheme products on multiple individual sites.

 They also gain access to our forums where they can receive support from our around-the-clock team of moderators and developers, helpful community, and growing library of documentation that extends well beyond our core products.

-Members also gain immediate access to our catalog of extensions which work with (or independently) our templates/themes/styles to add a variety of useful features and utilities to your site(s).
+As part of a Club membership, members also gain access to any extensions RocketTheme creates for the related platform.
+For example, a member of the WordPress Theme Club gets complimentary access to all of RocketTheme's supported WordPress plugins.

 For a reasonable fee, you can receive direct, one-on-one support from our development team to assist with configuration, setup, minor tweaking of RocketTheme products, and more.
 This **Premier Support** channel is made available to help in the rare event that you need assistance that requires a more site-specific resolution.